fedellen/fullstackopen-learning-journey/README.md

 This App was made by [fedellen](https://github.com/fedellen) for an exercise on [Full Stack Open](https://fullstackopen.com).

-You can find the live version at: https://fierce-waters-93630.herokuapp.com/
+You can find the latest live version at: https://fierce-waters-93630.herokuapp.com/